 hosted some of his friends as Georges MOUSTAKI,

 Emily SALIERS (Indigo Girls), Chéri SAMBA, etc…

-In 2000, he meets James TAYLOR, and after a warm and friendly contact with the american singer, he decides to record a new album "Faut-il Encore 2000 Ans ?", eleven tunes including
+Some years ago, he met James TAYLOR, and after a warm and friendly contact with the american singer, he decides to record a new album "Faut-il Encore 2000 Ans ?", eleven tunes including

 eight James TAYLOR songs, written by Eric VINCENT into French.